vornexx/easydirect/README.md

 # ⌨️ Introduction

 This script(.js) is included in the HTML code above.
 It automatically redirects the user after a specified delay.
+Also, ignore the `domains` directory, that's just for an is-a.dev subdomain.

 # ❓ Notes :